 The AUA also reviewed the evidence for an association between vasectomy and several other chronic diseases.
 No evidence was found for vasectomy being a risk factor for other diseases.

 This information can be found at the AUA site under "Guideline Statement 3: Discussion"

 Do I need to worry about the metal clips?

-As described in the "About Vasectomy" page, clips are placed on the sheath surrounding each vas deferens, after it has been divided; this is the fascial interposition method.
-These clips are made of titanium, which is an inert, non-reactive, and non-magnetic metal.
+As described in the "About Vasectomy" page, titanium clips or surgical ties are placed on the sheath surrounding each vas deferens, in order to create a barrier between the cut ends; this is the fascial interposition method.
+If titanium clips are use, they are inert, non-reactive, and non-magnetic metal.
 Titanium is commonly used to make clips and surgical implants.
 These surgical clips do not cause increased pain or complications when used in vasectomy.
 They will not set off metal detector alarms, nor would will they affect MRI (Magnetic Resonance Imaging) testing.